How to Use the In-School Deferment

-It’s hard to cover your expenses – much less pay down debt – when you’re a student.
-When you’re not in class, you’re probably studying or completing coursework, which leaves little time for earning an income.
-If you have existing student debt and you go back to school, in school deferment might give you the breathing room you need to continue your education.
+It’s tough to cover your expenses, much less pay down debt, when you’re a student.
+When you’re not in class, you’re probably studying or completing your coursework, which leaves little time for earning an income.
+If you have existing student debt and go back to school, in-school deferment might give you the breathing room you need to continue your education.

-Loan type: make sure your loan is eligible for deferment.
+Loan type: Check to see whether your loan includes a deferment option.
 Federal direct loans, FFEL, and Perkins loans are generally eligible.
-Parent borrowers and PLUS loans are sometimes eligible – contact your school’s Student Aid office to verify.
+Parent borrowers and PLUS loans are sometimes eligible, but you should contact your school’s student aid office to verify.
 Some private student loans also allow deferment, although lenders might use different criteria.

-Complete forms: to request deferment, you’ll need to fill out a deferment request form and submit it to your loan servicer.
-Your loan servicer is the company that you pay (or the company that sends loan statements to you) – even if you’ve borrowed with federal student loans.
+Complete forms: To request a deferment, you’ll need to fill out a deferment request form and submit it to your loan servicer.
+Your loan servicer is the company that you pay or the company that sends loan statements to you, even if you’ve borrowed with federal student loans.

-Wait for approval: keep making payments on your loan until you receive confirmation from your loan servicer that your request was approved.
+Wait for approval: Keep making the payments on your loan until you get confirmation from your loan servicer that your request was approved.

-If you miss payments, your credit scores will suffer and it might be harder to qualify for other benefits.
+If you miss payments before your deferment becomes active, your credit scores will suffer and it might be harder to qualify for other benefits.

-If your request is approved, you can stay in deferral as long as you continue to meet the requirements – again, enrollment in an approved institution at least half-time.
-However, you’ll also provide an expected graduation date, which will also bring deferment to an end.
+If your request is approved, you can stay in deferral as long as you continue to meet the requirements, which means enrollment in an approved institution at least half-time.
+However, you’ll also provide an expected graduation date, which also brings the deferment to an end.
 If you stay in school longer than expected, you’ll need to do more paperwork.

 If approved, you can stop making payments, but interest charges don’t stop.

-- If you have certain subsidized loans, the federal government will pay those charges during deferment
+- If you have certain subsidized loans, the federal government may pay those charges during deferment.

 You’re not required to make payments during deferment, but you have the option to do so.
 It is wise to pay at least the interest charges.
-If you pay nothing, those interest charges will be capitalized, meaning your loan balance will increase over time even though you haven’t received any more money.
-On your forms, look for the option saying “I wish to make interest payments on my unsubsidized loan(s) during my deferment.”
+If you pay nothing, those interest charges will be capitalized, meaning your loan balance will actually increase over time, even though you haven’t received any more money.
+While completing your deferment forms, look for the option saying “I wish to make interest payments on my unsubsidized loan(s) during my deferment.”